 Unless the female is in the process of nursing or birthing joeys, her pouch will be dry inside.
 In Tasmin's case, this allows her to safely tuck away items within her pouch.
 As she will never breed, her pouch will only be used as a built-in pocket for stashing away personal items.
 Her pouch is used to store a zippo lighter, cigarette case, the occasional dimebag and a hand towel.
 For this purpose, she is meticulous in keeping her pouch clean.

-Tasmin grew up alone in the woods near a small beach town, believing that she was the very last living thylacine.
+Tasmin grew up alone in the woods believing that she was the very last living thylacine.
 Her hobbies include mastering archery, tracking and hunting.
 She knew no others like her which left her feeling isolated and unable to make friends.
 Tas loved being in the spotlight when she was younger, but often confused the attention with safety and immunity.
-As she grew into adolescence, she learned that many of her friends were simply using her to get ahead.
+As she grew into adolescence, she learned that many of her friendships were one-sided and slowly withdrew from society.

-Tasmin completely withdrew from society and sunk into a deep depression.
-She quickly mastered archery and learned to hunt with a bow.
+Slowly, Tasmin learned that it was in fact possible to be happy on her own.
 Over the years she came to realize why there were no other thylacines where she grew up.
-Their native lands were destroyed and any remaining thylacines had relocated long ago.
+Their native lands were destroyed and any remaining thylacines had moved or died out long ago.
 These days, Tasmin fights to protect her homeland from loggers and poachers.
-While she is no longer recognized as the last living thylacine, Tasmin is certainly the last to defend the home of her ancestors.
+She may not be the last thylacine, but Tasmin is certainly the last to defend the home of her ancestors.